 Which does not necessary means that those goals could not be achieved but that is a clear regression of what has been established by COP21.
 US have also questioned the own nature of belonging to the agreement.
 In a context of uncertainty I am seeing this situation as an extreme alarming fact for the protection of the environment.
 It will not become the axis around a strategy focused on adaptation and innovation

 In relation with Goal 9 it refers specifically to industry and infrastructure and is another point that the new Administration avoids to mention, therefore is not a priority for investment.

 Innovation is much more than a “goal” but a tool that allows building the rest of the system.
 Without a strong investment on innovation the rest of the goals are literally non-achievable.

-As an alternative model to these deficiencies it seems that the last goal: search for alliances (Goal 17) should be the first, as an essential engine to achieve the rest.
+“Search for alliances SDG 17 in fact, should be the 1st, as an essential engine to achieve the rest.
 Is it here that we could trust that there is “will power” (the name of the sculpture that illustrates this article) from many Nations, however not among the most powerful.
 COP21 has shown that is possible and there is political will for consensus and global initiatives.
 The inflection point comes at institutional global level representing by the Security Council that focus a system based on the lack of -precisely- global action.
 Is it from here that we could find the way out.
 Reform the voting system and work on a better, stronger and real integration of all the countries.
 For achieving this “new goal” its paramount the political and active work by those countries that tend to conciliate around a global vision with a specifically emphasis in no developed countries, major handicapped.